The very easy way to make a small batch of mead, using only things youâre practically guaranteed to find at your local grocery store, is:

 WARNING: Do not seal it up tight, at any point in this process, even after pouring!
 So long as thereâs any possibility that there is still some fermentation going on, sealing it up tight creates the potential for what we call a âbottle bombâ.
 The name may sound fun, but theyâre not.
 They can even burst hard enough to injure you, if you get hit with the glass shrapnel.

-Next time, you can try adding some fruits, herbs, spices, or other flavorings, and/or using different kinds of honey.
-(You can even try omitting the bread yeast, and let whatever wild yeast floats in, have at it!)
+Next time, you can try adding some fruits, herbs, spices, or other flavorings, substituting fruit juice for the water, using a little more or less honey, and/or using different kinds of honey.
+(You can even try omitting the yeast, and let whatever wild yeast floats in, have at it!)
 If you decide you like it, you can scale up the recipe, or even do it the same way real hobbyists make it.
 Itâs a little more involved, and requires buying some things you probably wonât find at your grocery store, but still not very difficult, nor is the equipment expensive.
 More on that coming to this site . . . eventually.